 Please note that this site is designed to provide networking and sharing of promising practices.
 Individuals are not allowed to post their individual requests to find jobs as the site would deluged and there are other websites that do provide this service.
-However, we have developed several short guides to careers, academic programs, funding, research, teaching resources, practice in peacebuilding, international development, human rights…Continue
+However, we have developed several short guides to careers, academic programs, funding, research, teaching resources, practice in social change, peacebuilding, international development, human rights…Continue

-Finding the right job in conflict resolution, international development and related fields requires a combination of the right experience and training, an understanding of the field, developing strong connections and a bit of serendipity.
-In addition to academic and/or professional training, it is essential to have an understanding of how conflict resolution works in practice.
-Many people working in conflict related jobs, will not find employment with "conflict…Continue
+Finding the right job in social change, development, peacebuilding, social entrepreneurship, and related fields requires a combination of the right experience and training, an understanding of the field, developing strong connections and a bit of serendipity.
+In addition to academic and/or professional training, it is essential to have an understanding of how social changeworks in practice.
+Many people working in social change , will not find employment with "social…Continue

 On June 24, 2015 I was fortunate to attend a wonderful panel at the Annual Interaction Forum “Let’s Grab Coffee”: Informational Interviews and Tools to Broaden Your Network.

 The session featured several excellent speakers who shared their wisdom and experience with the participants (mostly…Continue

 As we have written, this week, two members of the PCDN team are attending the annual Interaction Conference which is the key meeting of US based humanitarian and development NGOS.

 Yesterday I attended a wonderful session on Innovative Finance for INGOS: What, When, Who and How.…Continue

 This resource guide to Blogging for Social Change is designed to provide an introduction to what is a blog, to outline why PCDN individual and organizational members might want to actively undertake blogging, highlight some key success, as well highlight ethical issues and challenges that can arise that any blogger should consider.
 As with all of PCDN's …Continue